-[Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Amex EveryDay.
-Disclosure: Cards from our partners are mentioned below.]
+[UPDATE: Some offers mentioned below have expired.
+You can view the current offers from our partners here — Amex Everyday Credit Card.
+DISCLOSURE: Cards from our partners are mentioned below.]

 American Express is launching two new credit cards targeted at those who want to make money off of their day-to-day spending, and frequent users can even earn bonus points.